 When I angled the workpiece and took a skim-pass, it cut initially then wore away the grind on the chinesium toolbit.
 I'm not even sure it's HSS.

 So instead I put in an old right-hand brazed toolbit I was lucky enough to have lying around, but had to now spin the fly-cutter clockwise (looking down at the table.)

 The first pass worked out very nicely.
 It left a little nub, so I brought Y back over center to get rid of it, then started cranking the C axis.

 Dropping Z by another 0.01", I took a second pass that cleaned up the surface very nicely.
-Step over is too high because I was using the pendant to rotate the C-axis at 10-though per pulse.
+Step over is too high because I was using the pendant to rotate the C-axis at 10 thou per pulse.

 So this curve is much shallower because I had to extend the cutter to 150mm diameter to clear the cutter body, and the nub still isn't completely removed.

 But hey, now I have a fly cutter!
 Not bad for a couple of hours of fun in the shop!